Next time you’re at the beach, try a little nature therapy to connect more deeply to Mother Ocean and yourself.

 What makes your heart sing?
 Make time this week to explore this idea, then set a date with yourself.
 Maybe it’s a paddle on your favorite lake or river, a stroll through a botanical garden, birdwatching in a nature preserve, a bike ride on a scenic trail… these are just a few examples to get the juices flowing, but the sky is the limit!
 For me, it’s dipping my toes in the ocean, maybe finding some sea glass or pretty shells as I stroll along the beach.
 It's not a brisk walk for fitness, this is a leisurely wander where I breathe in the salty air, let the rolling waves soothe my soul, maybe watch the sun rise or set.
 Before I part, I’ll pick up some litter, a little token of reciprocity and love to return to Mother Earth.
 Need some inspiration?
 Join me for a remotely guided nature therapy experience at 10 a.m.
 Eastern on Sunday, Feb.
 14 where we’ll focus on self-love and self-care.
 Indulge in this restorative sensory experience, live via Zoom.
 This heart-centered approach to forest bathing supports overall wellbeing and cultural repair by fostering a deeper relationship with the earth, yourself and the global community.
 Join from the comfort of your own yard or living room as your guide broadcasts live from the restorative Blue Ridge Mountains of North Carolina.
 The experience culminates in a virtual tea ceremony.
 Detailed instructions provided upon registration.
 Register here, then click on Virtual Forest Bathing and Nature Therapy.
 Suggested donation: $20.
 This practice is available to everyone, regardless of economic status.
 Pay what you can afford.
 If you're facing financial hardship, email kelly@naturalwanders.us to request a full scholarship.
 If you're a health care provider or veteran, I thank you for your service.
 Email kelly@naturalwanders.us for your complimentary promo code.
 About the Author Kelly Bruce is a Certified Nature and Forest Therapy Guide/Trail Consultant and the founder of Natural Wanders.
 She leads forest bathing and nature therapy walks in the Blue Ridge and Smoky Mountains of Western North Carolina.
 Subscribe to her e-newsletter for more inspiration from nature and to learn about upcoming walks, workshops and retreats.
 Each Wednesday, she’ll provide inspiration to help you wander into wellness, naturally.
 In the meantime, follow along on Instagram and Facebook.
 Photography by @zailaffitte.
 It’s amazing how much the world has changed in the past 12 months.
 Around this time last year, I was on top of the world.
 ‘Abundance’ was my word for 2020.
 I was hopeful, optimistic and downright joyful.
 In March, everything shut down; I shelved my professional endeavors and began quarantine.
 It felt as though 2020 was ushering in an abundance of crap.
 Raise your hand if you feel me!

 Then I went outside.
 Nature is where I go to feel grounded, to shake off the blues and clear my head.
 It worked like a charm.
 Not only did I feel better, I was inspired.
 I saw that nature was flourishing while humans stayed at home.
 It felt as though Mother Earth was exhaling a long sigh of relief.
 The air smelled sweeter with less traffic.
 It was quiet.
 Wildflowers were blooming everywhere.
 Perhaps the abundance I envisioned for 2020 was a different type of richness.
 By getting out of my funk and breaking the cycle of negativity, I was able to find a silver lining in the pandemic.
 I shifted my focus from a state of lack, to a state of abundance.
 Instead of thinking about what was missing from my life, I thought about what I was grateful for.
 Once I felt better, my creativity and resiliency flourished.
 I began leading my forest therapy walks via Zoom and connected with people in 8 different countries around the world and 26 U.S. states.
 The moral of the story: Greet each day with gratitude and watch how it transforms your mindset.
 Grab your morning coffee, tea, or a tall glass of water and sit outside if the weather permits - or find a cozy spot on your porch, or by a window.
 Close your eyes and take a few deep, cleansing breaths.
 Think of three things you’re grateful for – big or small, it doesn’t matter.
 Visualize each of these three things individually for a moment.
 What do you notice?
 How does it make you feel?
 Spend 5 or 10 minutes cultivating your gratitude practice each day.
 You might even consider starting a gratitude journal so you can look back on the things that fill your life with joy.
 About the Author Kelly Bruce is a Certified Nature and Forest Therapy Guide/Trail Consultant and the founder of Natural Wanders.
 She leads forest bathing and nature therapy walks in the Blue Ridge and Smoky Mountains of Western North Carolina.
 Subscribe to her e-newsletter for more inspiration from nature and to learn about upcoming walks, workshops and retreats.
 Each Wednesday, she’ll provide inspiration to help you wander into wellness, naturally.
 In the meantime, follow along on Instagram and Facebook.
-Photography by @zailaffitte.
-Use this meditation practice when you're in nature and want to heighten your senses, or anytime you want to reduce stress or anxiety.
-This is a wonderful way to begin a forest bathing walk, or to simply bring yourself back to the present moment.
+Photography by @zailaffitte. |

 Archives